 All participants take their own hand bike to Austria.
 The team participants can ask for advice in the rehabilitation centre on the purchase, application or loan possibilities of a handbike.
 On www.handbiken.nl, you can post if you’re looking for a handbike or have one on offer.

 A suitable handbike is a fixed handbike with sitting or lying position or a knee seaters.
 You need an extreme mountain resistance.
-It is useful to obtain information about this from a handbike specialty store such as Double Performance.
+It is useful to obtain information about this from a handbike specialty store.

 For the participants with a torqueable E-bike to the wheelchair it becomes a challenge whether the front wheel is not slipping too much.
 The wheels of the wheelchair may need to be placed further back to prevent this.